Lolcoman/Lolcoman/README.md

 - 👀 I’m interested in front-end,back-end developing and creating web-app, IoT

-- 👷 I’m currently working on OpenCV RPi camera parking AI
+- 👷 I’m currently working on Smart Homes

-- ➡️ Next Vue.js and C# with ESP32 development board

 - ❓ Ask me about anything